-"One-fifth (21.2%)

-of women with

-disabilities aged 15

-and older regularly

-access public transit,

-and women with

-disabilities are more

-likely than men to use
+"One-fifth (21.2%) of women with disabilities aged 15 and older regularly access public transit, and women with disabilities are more likely than men to use public transportation."

-public transportation."

-In Ontario, research indicates that a lack of access to information about transportation and travel coupled with limited financial assistance prevents women with disabilities from fully participating in social life.259 Recent national data supports this as 46.1% of women who report either a severe or very severe disability report difficulty in using public and/or specialized transportation.260 The most common difficulties for women with disabilities include: getting on or off a vehicle (51%), that a condition is aggravated by going out (47.6%), the overcrowding of transit (29.2%), difficulty getting to and/or locating public transit stops (28.1%).261 Again, these increase alongside the severity of one's disability.
-For women with disabilities in Northern communities, transportation can be particularly difficult, as women may depend on taxis, yet availability can be impacted by better paying resources jobs.
-262 For women with episodic disabilities it may be more difficult to qualify for accessible and/or specialized transportation which can have serious and negative impacts on things like employment.
+In Ontario, research indicates that a lack of access to information about transportation and travel coupled with limited financial assistance prevents women with disabilities from fully participating in social life.259 Recent national data supports this as 46.1% of women who report either a severe or very severe disability report difficulty in using public and/or specialized transportation.260 The most common difficulties for women with disabilities include: getting on or off a vehicle (51%), that a condition is aggravated by going out (47.6%), the overcrowding of transit (29.2%), difficulty getting to and/or locating public transit stops (28.1%).261 Again,

+"Recent national data supports this as 46.1% of women who report either a severe or very severe disability report difficulty in using public and/ or specialized transportation." these increase alongside the severity of one's disability.
+For women with disabilities in Northern communities, transportation can be particularly difficult, as women may depend on taxis, yet availability can be impacted by better paying resources jobs.262 For women with episodic disabilities it may be more difficult to qualify for accessible and/or specialized transportation which can have serious and negative impacts on things like employment.